aspose-html/Aspose.HTML-API-References/english/net/aspose.html.dom.css/icsscounterstylerule/countertype/_index.md

 ---
 ## ICSSCounterStyleRule.CounterType property

-Gets the type of the counter.
+The counter type property of the [`CSSCounterStyleRule`](../../icsscounterstylerule) interface gets the value of the counter type descriptor.

 ```csharp
 public string CounterType { get; }